jwbrooks0/langmuir_probe_analysis/README.md

 Single Langmuir Probe Analysis

-This code implements a single Langmuir Probe analysis and is primarily based on the work in reference [1].
+This code implements a single Langmuir probe analysis for plasma meaurements recorded with a single Langmuir probe.
+This code is primarily based on the work in reference [1].

 ### Example results